Bec Cody

 Rebecca "Bec" Cody (born 1973) is an Australian politician.
 She was a Labor member of the Australian Capital Territory Legislative Assembly from 2016 to 2020, representing the electorate of Murrumbidgee.
 She was a hairdresser before entering politics, and owned a salon.
 She also worked as a unionist.
-Prior to her election in 2016, Cody unsuccessfully ran in the ACT electorate of Brindabella in 2012, securing only 5.6% of the first preference vote.
+Prior to her election in 2016, Cody unsuccessfully ran in the ACT electorate of Brindabella in 2012, securing 5.6% of the first preference vote.